gopala-kr/ldr/z_cms.md

 ![Drupal technical architecture](https://www.tutorialspoint.com/drupal/images/drupal-architecture/drupal-architecture.jpg)

-* Users − These are the users on the Drupal community.
+* **Users** − These are the users on the Drupal community.
 The user sends a request to a server using Drupal CMS and web browsers, search engines, etc. acts like clients.

-* Administrator − Administrator can provide access permission to authorized users and will be able to block unauthorized access.
+* **Administrator** − Administrator can provide access permission to authorized users and will be able to block unauthorized access.
 Administrative account will be having all privileges for managing content and administering the site.

-* Drupal − Drupal is a free and open source Content Management System (CMS) that allows organizing, managing and publishing your content and is built on PHP based environments.
+* **Drupal** − Drupal is a free and open source Content Management System (CMS) that allows organizing, managing and publishing your content and is built on PHP based environments.
 Drupal CMS is very flexible and powerful and can be used for building large, complex sites.
 It is very easy to interact with other sites and technologies using Drupal CMS.
 Further, you will be able to handle complex forms and workflows.

-* PHP − Drupal uses PHP in order to work with an application which is created by a user.
+* **PHP** − Drupal uses PHP in order to work with an application which is created by a user.
 It takes the help of web server to fetch data from the database.
 PHP memory requirements depend on the modules which are used in your site.
 Drupal 6 requires at least 16MB, Drupal 7 requires 32MB and Drupal 8 requires 64MB.

-* Web Server − Web server is a server where the user interacts and processes requests via HTTP (Hyper Text Transfer Protocol) and serves files that form web pages to web users.
+* **Web Server** − Web server is a server where the user interacts and processes requests via HTTP (Hyper Text Transfer Protocol) and serves files that form web pages to web users.
 The communication between the user and the server takes place using HTTP.
 You can use different types of web servers such as Apache, IIS, Nginx, Lighttpd, etc.

 * Database − Database stores the user information, content and other required data of the site.
 It is used to store the administrative information to manage the Drupal site.
 Drupal uses the database to extract the data and enables to store, modify and update the database.

 > **more detailed architecture of [drupal 7](https://www.ent.iastate.edu/it/Intro_to_Drupal_7_Architecture.pdf)**

-<p>The following detail the directories provided with every Drupal 8 installation.</p>
+<p>The following detail the directories</p>
 <ul><li><strong>/core</strong> - All files required by Drupal's out-of-the-box usage (core), except for files that have an explicit reason to be included in the base (/) directory.</li>
 <li><strong>/libraries</strong> - All third party external libraries leveraged by Drupal, such as a WYSIWYG editor.
 This folder is not included by core, but used with many contributed modules.</li>
 <li><strong>/modules</strong> - The directory into which all custom (created by you) and contributed (created by community) modules go.